 The scoby is the likely the most difficult supply to acquire.
 You want to be sure you’re starting with a high-quality scoby, since the health of your kombucha essentially depends on it.
 You also want to make sure the scoby is healthy from the get go, because if you take care of it, a scoby will last practically forever!

 Getting a scoby from a friend or neighbor or family member who brews kombucha will be the most cost effective.
-However, I recommend getting a scoby from Get Kombucha if this isn’t an option.
+However, you can order one too.
+I recommend this one.